markpanaro/Archaeological-Data-Science-Project/README.md

 of a variable across several data points.
 The visual produced here helps with understanding how common a given artifact is across the site, which is certainly helpful from a site analysis standpoint.

 The final implemented function find_context works a bit differently than other functions within this project.
-This function takes minimum artifact count constraints and returns a list of contexts which satisfy all of the constraints.
+This function takes a series of minimum artifact count constraints and returns either an optimal context which both meets all constraints and has the highest total artifact count or a list of contexts which satisfy all of the constraints.
 A short paper which was written to describe the integer linear programming problem formulated to tackle this issue can be read [here](https://medium.com/@panarom/selecting-an-archaeological-context-using-integer-linear-programming-8f60cf7a405d).
 When applied on a large scale like with the Polis data set, this function is certain to help simplify the process of determining the best location to continue excavation based on a posed research question.